Waterfowl Hunting Opportunities at Middle Creek

 - When ducks or other waterfowl (including snow geese) are in season, hunters may shoot these birds from the blind.
 Hunters are still limited to 10 total rounds of ammunition each.

-- Season limit of Canada geese – one (1) per person.
+Canada geese – one (1) per person.
 All other limits to conform to state and federal regulations.

 - All State and Federal regulations must be observed.